CQCL/pytket-docs/manual/manual_backend.rst

     (1.2087999999999999-0.002400000000000002j)

 In some cases you may want to end execution early, perhaps because it is taking too long or you already have all the data you need.
-You can use the :py:meth:`Backend.cancel()` method to cancel the job for a given :py:class:`~pytket.backends.resulthandle.ResultHandle`.
+You can use the :py:meth:`~pytket.backends.Backend.cancel()` method to cancel the job for a given :py:class:`~pytket.backends.resulthandle.ResultHandle`.
 This is recommended to help reduce load on the devices if you no longer need to run the submitted jobs.

 .. note:: Asynchronous submission is currently available with the :py:class:`~pytket.extensions.qiskit.IBMQBackend`, :py:class:`QuantinuumBackend`, :py:class:`BraketBackend` and :py:class:`~pytket.extensions.qiskit.AerBackend`.
 It will be extended to others in future updates.